kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-04-building-game-with-ai.md

 ### But is it fun?

 That's for the viewer to decide!
 There's something satisfyingly puzzle-ish about it.
-I have a hard time playing Satisfactory or Factorio, but they scratch a somewhat similar itch maybe?
-Maybe that's too self-aggrandizing.
-Anyway, I think it's kind of an interesting puzzle, we'll leave it at that.
-And what makes something fun?
+I have a hard time playing Satisfactory or Factorio, but they scratch a similar itch.
+I think it's an interesting puzzle.

 The elements I think work: picking the stories, eventually realizing I should prioritize impact more highly, then realizing that story points and tech debt matter because tasks will start failing.
 There's an interesting realization journey.